LLNL/serac/src/docs/sphinx/dev_guide/docker_dev_env.rst

 1. Clone a copy of the Serac repo to your computer: ``git clone --recursive https://github.com/LLNL/serac.git``

 #.
 Once you've installed ``docker``, navigate to our `Dockerhub page <https://hub.docker.com/r/seracllnl/tpls/tags?page=1&ordering=last_updated>`_
-   and select find the most recent image corresponding to the compiler you'd like to use.
+   and select the most recent image corresponding to the compiler you'd like to use.
 Clang 10 and GCC 8 images are currently offered.
 #.
-Copy the pull command corresponding to the image you've selected (in this case, it's ``docker pull seracllnl/tpls:gcc-8_12-15-20_20h-36m``):
+Copy the pull command corresponding to the image you've selected (in this case, it's ``docker pull seracllnl/tpls:clang-10_latest``):

 .. image:: copy_pull_cmd.png
    :scale: 50 %